symfony-cmf/symfony-cmf/README.md

 #### Menus

-The MenuBundle makes use of the KnpMenu application and KnpMenuBundle (see http://github.com/knplabs/KnpMenuBundle for installation and configuration).
+The MenuBundle makes use of the KnpMenu library and KnpMenuBundle (see http://github.com/knplabs/KnpMenuBundle for installation and configuration).
 If you want to use menus you need to add KnpMenu and KnpMenuBundle to your vendors.

 Don't forget to add the bundle in app/AppKernel.php: